Alliance for Housing CoC COVID - 19 Community Page

 Waiver Opportunities for CoC Programs

-On Wednesday, April 1, HUD released guidance on available waivers, then on May 20th HUD released new waivers to provide flexibility for CoC Programs in light of the challenges presented by COVID-19.
+On Wednesday, April 1, HUD released guidance on available waivers, on May 20th HUD released new waivers, then on October 2, 2020 HUD released the following waivers to provide flexibility for CoC Programs in light of the challenges presented by COVID-19.
 Please also note the following things:

 The waivers are intended to reduce burdens on clients and staff and expedite moving people into housing as quickly as possible.

 If your agency would like to utilize these waivers, you must notify HUD of your intent to do so at least two calendar days prior to using the waiver.
 You do not need to get HUD’s approval, but you do need to give them a two-day notice of your intent.

 Notification of intent to utilize a waiver must be submitted by the grantee (i.e., your agency).
 It is not something the CoC can submit on behalf of all providers.

 It is recommended your agency submits for these waivers, even if it is currently unknown the extent to which they will be needed.
 Doing so will provide more flexibility across programs and across our CoC.

 Our agencies continue to operate by amending their service delivery practices that are aligned with the governor and CDC mitigation strategies.
 The HARA and community agencies are working remotely to answer housing emergency questions.
 The CoC continues to operate with a ‘no wrong door’ approach for potential program participants to be able to access services.
 Click HERE for a flyer that contains phone numbers for Oakland County Resources.

 Ceased face to face navigation/case management activities – still engaging with clients over the phone and through other means, such as email.

 Referral for Lighthouse: